cjdbarlow/bedside-notebook/anaesthesia/paeds/periop-resp.md

 * Use of lignocaine
 Effect is disputed and may vary depend on method of administration.
 * Airway devices and depth of anaesthesia
-Safest options to reduce laryngospasm include:
+Safest options to reduce laryngospasm involve minimising laryngeal and tracheal stimulation.
+Consider:
 	* Use of facemask
 	Equivalent bronchospasm risk to LMA, but significantly reduced laryngospasm.
+	* Use of LMA
+	With deep removal.
+	* If intubating:
 		* Awake removal of ETT
-	* Deep removal of LMA
 		* Use of cuffed (compared with uncuffed) ETT
 		Also reduces post-operative stridor.

 Surgical factors: